jacobzmidzinski/droidDevNews-database/README.md

 ### Questions

 If you have any questions, you can reach me out on Twitter or via email.
-I also invite you to [my blog](https://jacobzmidzinski.com/)
+I also invite you to [my personal website](https://jacobzmidzinski.com/)